Saber13110/AppTracking/Frontend/README.md

 This directory contains the Dockerfile used to build and serve the Angular application for production.

 The image builds the Angular code from the `Frontend` directory, then serves the compiled files with Nginx.
 It is referenced by `docker-compose.yml` to run the production frontend.

+## Unit tests

+Run `npm test` to execute the Angular unit tests.
+Karma launches Chrome by default, so a local Chrome (or Chromium) installation is required.
+On headless systems you can set the `CHROME_BIN` environment variable to the path of a Chrome executable, such as the binary provided by the `chromium-browser` package.